1946 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Rare 1946 Dime Error List

-The 1946 Roosevelt Dime series includes several collectible die varieties and minting errors.
-These errors originated during die production or mintmark application at the three U.S. Mints.
+The 1946 Roosevelt Dime series includes several collectible die varieties and minting errors that originated during die production or mintmark application at the three U.S. Mints.
+The massive total mintage of over 344 million coins means that many working dies were used under pressure, increasing the chance of misalignment and error.

-Doubled dies result from misaligned hub impressions during die creation.
-Repunched mintmarks occurred when mint workers hand-punched the “D” or “S” multiple times.
+Doubled die (DDO = Doubled Die Obverse; DDR = Doubled Die Reverse) errors result from misaligned hub impressions during die creation.
+Repunched Mintmarks (RPM) occurred when mint workers hand-punched the “D” or “S” using a steel punch and mallet, then corrected a weak or misaligned impression with a second blow.

-The reverse also exhibits doubling, though less dramatic than the obverse.
-Only five mint state examples have been certified without Full Bands designation.
-A specimen in MS64 condition achieved $750 at auction in 2021.
+The reverse also exhibits doubling, though less dramatic.
+Only five Mint State examples have been certified without the Full Bands designation.
+A specimen in MS64 condition achieved $750 at auction in 2021, making this one of the more valuable doubled die varieties for this date.

 1946 DDO & DDR FS-101 Dime Price/Grade Chart